KSP-KOS/KOS/_sources/structures/misc/list.txt

 Examples::

+    SET BAR TO LIST(5,3,6).  // Creates a new list with 3 integers in it.
     SET FOO TO LIST().       // Creates a new empty list in FOO variable FOO:ADD(5).              // Adds a new element to the end of the list FOO:ADD( ALTITUDE ).     // Adds current altitude number to the end of the list